Types of Financial Aid

 Student Loan Repayment

 All student loans that you borrow must be repaid; therefore, it is important to understand when repayment starts, how to make your payments, repayment plan options, and what to do if you have trouble making payments.
-For a great starting point, visit the US Department of Education’s website.
+For a great starting point, visit the US Department of Education’s webpage about student loan repayment.

 To help keep your loan in good standing, we recommend the following: